rstudio/shiny/_includes/tutorial/deployment-web.md

 * Requires server setup and maintenance of a Linux server

-### RStudio-hosted Shiny Server
+### RStudio-hosted Shiny Apps

 Want to deploy over the web but prefer not to run your own server?
-We're currently beta testing a subscription-based hosting service for Shiny.
-To apply for a free beta test account, [register now](https://rstudio.wufoo.com/forms/shiny-server-beta-program/).
+We're currently alpha testing ShinyApps, a subscription-based hosting service.
+To apply for a free alpha test account, [register now](http://www.shinyapps.io/signup.html).

 #### Pros
 * Easiest for your users&mdash;only a web browser is required
 * No need to run your own server
+* Easy deployment to the web with one line of R code

 #### Cons
 * Code and data must be copied to our servers